astoeckel/aravir-rtc/README.md

 # Soft323x ‒ Software RTC Implemementation for AVRs

-Software implementation of the popular Maxim Integrated DS323x series real-time clock ICs for use on 8-bit microcontrollers, such as Microchip AVRs.
+Platform-independent software implementation of the popular Maxim Integrated DS323x series real-time clock ICs for use on 8-bit microcontrollers, such as Microchip AVRs.
 The intended use-case is to add a real-time clock to single board computer such as a Raspberry Pi that is already connected to an AVR with battery backup via I²C.
 Simulating the DS323x in software on the AVR means that the Linux kernel modules for these chips can be used.

 ## Compatibility with the hardware modules